 Now that we can connect via SSH to all three nodes, we will do a quick update and create our administration user.

-Monsoon instance users are pre-configured with passwordless sudo access as long as your user is part of the sysadmin group on the server.
+My instance users are pre-configured with passwordless sudo access for the sysadmin group on the server.

 On all three nodes we’ll first do an update to make sure we’re running the latest version: